 The raw database contains data 'as it was received' from Social Survey Division.
-At this stage, weekly equivalent dv values have been calculated for questionnaire data (see note on 'weekly equivalent values' on page 3) and some imputation has been carried out by Social Survey Division.
+At this stage, weekly equivalent dv values have been calculated for questionnaire data (see note on 'weekly equivalent values') and some imputation has been carried out by Social Survey Division.